SolarLune/resound/readme.md

 ## How do I use it?

-There's a couple of different ways.
+There's a couple of different ways to use resound.

-1) Create effects and play an audio stream through them.
-The effects themselves satisfy `io.ReadSeeker`, like an ordinary audio stream from Ebitengine, so you can chain them together.
+1) Effects themselves satisfy `io.ReadSeeker`, like an ordinary audio stream from Ebitengine, so you can create a player from them using Ebiten's built-in `context.NewPlayer()` functionality.
+However, it's easier to create a `resound.Player`, as it has support for applying Effects directly onto the player:

 ```go